 Reya is being fostered in San Francisco and is available now!

 Her previous owner lived on the street so she is extremely affectionate and she cuddles a lot.
 Sometimes she thinks she’s a lap dog and sits on my legs, or comes cuddles next to me in the couch.
-She’s also very high energy, she likes to go on long walks, and will get restless if she doesn’t get at least an hour of walking per day.
+She also has great energy, she likes to go on long walks, and will get restless if she doesn’t get at least an hour of walking per day.

 She’s very well socialized, and does well with dogs any size, humans, and kids from what I’ve seen on our walk (though I never had her interact with a kid).
-I’ve introduced her to a few friends and she’s friendly and excited, she can get a little jumpy if the person is really exciting and may try to lick people’s face if in thee couch but she’s very good.
+I’ve introduced her to a few friends and she’s friendly and excited, she can get a little jumpy if the person is really exciting and she does love to give kisses

 She has a strong prey drive so she does not do well with cats or birds, and her favorite thing is to try and chase them.